Ilhan Omar's GOP challenger blasts Twitter after account suspended over 'treason' tweet

 REPUBLICAN DANIELLE STELLA, AIMING TO UNSEAT ILHAN OMAR, CHARGED WITH FELONY

+The businessman, Alan Bender, claimed that Qatari officials told him Omar was the "jewel in the crown" of U.S. politicians who allegedly were Qatari assets and shared information with Iran, the Washington Examiner reported.

+But several journalists have tweeted that they have found no evidence to support any of Bender's claims about Omar, the Examiner added.

-A Twitter spokesperson said the accounts were closed for “repeated violations of the Twitter rules," The Examiner reported.
+Meanwhile, a Twitter spokesperson said Stella's accounts were closed for “repeated violations of the Twitter rules," The Examiner reported.

 “To clarify, I said, "If it is proven ____ passed sensitive info to Iran, she should be tried for #treason and hanged".
 Treason is the only thing mentioned in the constitution for the death penalty, punishable by hanging or firing squad," Stella wrote in a statement posted on Facebook on Friday.
 "I believe all involved should be thoroughly investigated.
 I did not threaten anyone.”